 - Prolonged sitting or standing in the same position

-- High demand of work or low autonomy
+- High work demands and low autonomy

 - Low job satisfaction